Wednesday, August 14, 2019

 This is an introductory yet rigorous seminar in the philosophy of art (often called “aesthetics”).
 In the context of a philosophical (essentially theoretical, rather than a more narrowly historical, psychological, or sociological, etc.) approach to the products and processes of human artistic efforts, this course surveys and employs a variety of traditional and contemporary concepts for describing accurately our experience, understanding, and appreciation of all forms of art.

-Our philosophical inquiries will set out from two central questions of aesthetics: “What is art/the aesthetic?” and “What is the source of art’s unique value to humans?”
-We will then take up several related, domain-specific, or applied questions such as:
+Our philosophical inquiries will engage two central questions of aesthetics: “What is art/the aesthetic -- can it be clearly defined?” and “What is the source of art’s unique value to humans?”
+We will also take up several related, domain-specific, or applied questions such as:

 What are the significant connections between artists and their audiences, society, history, politics, and the so-called “art-world”?
-What is the nature of artistic innovation and/or creativity?
-How are emotions/feelings, knowledge, truth, taste, beauty, and interpretation related to the arts?
+What is the nature of artistic innovation, creativity, and interpretation?
+How are emotions/feelings, knowledge, truth, morality, taste, beauty, experience, and interpretation related to the arts?
+What is the nature of modern, or conceptual, art?
+Is music a type of language?

 Online Activities